Jonicles/Jonicles/README.md

 ## Hallå! 🙋‍♂️ My name is John...
-A Game Programmer with a passion for moment-to-moment gameplay and pedagogy!🎮
+A Game Programmer with a passion for moment-to-moment gameplay and continuous learning!🎮

 ### I'm a:
 * 🧽 Knowledge Sponge